czmirek/POST-only-API-standard/README.md

 # POST only API standard

-This is a for fun project aimed at creating a sensible API standard.
+This is a for fun project aimed at creating a sensible standard for creating HTTP APIs.

 ## Critique of the REST convention